Jadzix4ever/LiviaApp/README.md

 ## Add new flashcards.
 ![add new flashcards window screenshot](./images/Add_new_flashcards_window.png) In the "Add New Flashcards" window, you can add new words and sentences to flashcards.
-Please note that sentence translation does not work in this window; translation of words is only possible when a sentence is entered.
-Translations for regular texts are not yet available, so using this window for generating translations is not recommended, and sentence translation is not supported.
+Please note that sentence translation does not work in this window and translation of words is possible only when a sentence is entered.

 ## Start course.
 ![start course window screenshot](./images/Start_course_window.png)